fetchcord/FetchCord/README.md

 ## Installing on (GNU/)Linux

-NOTE: you need neofetch to be also installed for this to work.
+NOTE: you need fastfetch to be also installed for this to work.

 ### Via pip (recommended)